caltechlibrary/andor/README.md

 interim repository for the EPrints repositories we plan to migrate.

 **AndOr** would be built from [dataset](https://caltechlibrary.github.io/dataset) collections, a semi-RESTful web API, and HTML with JavaScript.
-A running system would probably consist of only a two or three pieces of software.
+A running system would probably consist of only two or three pieces of software.
 The minimum would be a web server[^1] plus the **AndOr** service supporting interaction with the dataset collection.
 If the collection was larger you could create